MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

     }

     /// Completion handler for PopulateResponseContent async method.
 It's invoked
-    /// when the Content stream of the Response of a WebResourceResponseReceieved
+    /// when the Content stream of the Response of a WebResourceResponseReceived
     /// event is available.
     interface ICoreWebView2WebResourceResponseReceivedEventArgsPopulateResponseContentCompletedHandler : IUnknown
     {